 The Supply of and Demand for Charitable Donations to Higher Education

-of the NBER.
+This chapter is a preliminary draft unless otherwise noted.
+It may not have been subjected to the formal review process of the NBER.
 This page will be updated as the chapter is revised.

-Chapter in forthcoming NBER book How the Financial Crisis and Great Recession Affected Higher Education, Jeffrey Brown and Caroline M. Hoxby, editors
+Chapter in forthcoming NBER book How the Financial Crisis and Great Recession Affected Higher Education, Jeffrey Brown and Caroline Hoxby, editors

-This chapter first appeared as NBER working paper w18389, The Supply of and Demand for Charitable Donations to Higher Education, Jeffrey R. Brown, Stephen G. Dimmock, Scott Weisbenner
+The Supply of and Demand for Charitable Donations to Higher Education, Jeffrey R. Brown, Stephen G. Dimmock, Scott Weisbenner

 Users who downloaded this chapter also downloaded these: